Phoemela Baranda

-Phoemela Baranda (/tl/; born October 1, 1980) is a Filipino model and actress who served as the Star Patrol segment anchor of ABS-CBN's weekday flagship news broadcast TV Patrol from November 22, 2004 to November 5, 2010.
+Phoemela Ramirez Baranda (/tl/; born October 1, 1980) is a Filipino model and actress who served as the Star Patrol segment anchor of ABS-CBN's weekday flagship news broadcast TV Patrol from November 22, 2004 to November 5, 2010.
 She is a former officer and currently a member of Professional Models Association of the Philippines (PMAP) and appears regularly on magazine covers and advertising campaigns.
-She has currently already appeared in 5 Tagalog movies, four TV series' and was once a host for the Philippine reality show Extra, Extra.
-Recently, in 2008, she was a contestant in the Philippine version of Fear Factor.
+She has appeared in five Tagalog movies, four TV series, and was a host for the Philippine reality show Extra, Extra.
+In 2008, she was a contestant in the Philippine version of Fear Factor.

 Career

 Baranda started modelling when she was 13 years old, joining the clothing brand Pink Soda's club search where she was selected.
 Her first commercial was for Extraderm, a line of facial products.
 After her runner-up finish at the 1994 Philippine search for the Elite Model Look in 1994, she continued her modeling stints in ramp, mainstream media advertising campaigns and print media, appearing on the covers of the local editions of Uno, Cosmopolitan, Seventeen, T3, Mega Magazine, Preview, Marie Claire and Maxim.

 In 2000, she briefly played a minor part in the Philippine television series Pangako sa ’Yo, which she quickly followed up with Cool Dudes.
 In 2003 she played Esmeralda in the GMA series Narito ang Puso Ko.
 She got her first hosting stint in Extra Challenge when she did a successful audition when Miriam Quiambao left the reality show in 2003.
 She has then transferred to ABS-CBN as a segment host for the showbiz gossip show The Buzz, which paved the way for her next project on TV Patrol.

 Baranda placed 23rd in the FHM 100 Sexiest Women of the World in 2006; she has also placed 48th in 2003, 29th in 2004, 49th in 2005, and 79th in 2007.